Georgia Statute of Limitations for Accident and Injury Cases

-As of September 28, 2009, there is a HUGE change in the law as it pertains to car accident cases and any injury case stemming from the commission of a crime.
+As of September 28, 2009, there was a HUGE change in the law as it pertains to car accident cases and any injury case stemming from the commission of a crime.
 In Beneke v.
 Parker et al. S08G2078.
 S08G2082.
 (2009) the Supreme Court ruled that the two years statute of limitations for personal injury claims is tolled (extended) for the same amount of time that passes between the commission of the traffic crime and the resolution of the traffic ticket.
 That means if a person gets ticketed for running a red light and then pays the ticket 30 days later, the statute of limitations will run 2 years and 30 days from the night the car accident occurred.
 This is a major development.
-We expect that the legislature will rewrite the statute soon, but this is a drastic departure from prior decisions.
 Click here for more on the change to the Georgia Statute of limitations for injury cases.

 Georgia Libel and Slander Claims

 The Georgia statute of limitations for libel and slander claims is one year.
 O.C.G.A. §9-3-33